Lake Tauca: Hypothetical pluvial and lake: Minchin

-The name "Lake Minchin" has been used inconsistently to refer to either the palaeolake at Lake Poopo, a lake existing 45,000 years ago, the highest lake in the Altiplano, or to sediment formations.
+The name 'Lake Minchin' has been used inconsistently—sometimes for a specific palaeolake, sometimes for a time period, sometimes for the highest lake level, sometimes for sediment formations, or the entire late Pleistocene lake system in the Altiplano.
 An alternative theory postulates that Lake Minchin was formed by several lakes, including Ouki and Inca Huasi, and by unreliable radiocarbon dates.
-Sometimes the term "Minchin" is also applied to the whole hydrological system Titicaca-Rio Desaguadero-Lake Poopo-Salar de Coipasa-Salar de Uyuni, or to the highest ancient lake in the Altiplano (usually known as Lake Tauca).
+Sometimes the term "Minchin" is also applied to the whole hydrological system Titicaca-Rio Desaguadero-Lake Poopó-Salar de Coipasa-Salar de Uyuni, or to the highest ancient lake in the Altiplano (usually known as Lake Tauca).
 There are also contradictions between lake level records in different parts of the system.
 This confusion has led to calls to drop the usage of the name "Minchin".